How is ICP diagnosed?

 - Your doctor will need to ask you about your symptoms and may ask whether anyone else in your family has had liver problems during pregnancy.

 - Research and anecdotal (personal reporting) evidence has shown that some women may itch for several weeks before their blood tests show any abnormalities.
-It is therefore important that you continue to have these tests if you continue to itch.
+It is therefore important that you continue to have these tests if your bile acids are normal but you continue to itch.

 Bile acid test – bile acids are chemicals produced in the liver to help with digestion.
 In ICP the flow of bile acids in the liver is reduced and they build up in the blood.
 A bile acid test is believed to be the most specific test for ICP and most experts in ICP will not confirm a diagnosis of ICP unless this is raised.